1 September 2022 | By Andrew Cole, Product Marketing Manager

 Product placement, of course, has been occurring in popular entertainment for at least a century.
 Jules Verne named real transportation companies in Around the World in 80 Days as far back as 1872.
 Wings, the first film to win the Academy Award for Best Picture, featured multiple scenes with Hershey’s chocolate.
 And it’s hard to imagine how Elliott would have made contact with E.T. if it weren’t for some strategically placed Reese’s Pieces.

 Those moments when brands reach their desired audience organically from within the shows and stories viewers are enjoying can be powerful.
 It’s also a trend that’s currently experiencing a boom in the advertising industry.

-In 2021, 34% of US advertisers increased their investment in branded content (inclusive of brand-funded series, in-program integration, custom co-branded social media content, etc.) year-over-year with an average incremental investment of 23%.2 In addition, two in three video advertisers report using in-program branding in their marketing efforts with 47% placing their brands in ad-supported content and 35% in ad-free content.3
+In 2021, 34% of US advertisers increased their investment in branded content (inclusive of brand-funded series, in-programme integration, custom co-branded social media content, etc.) year-over-year with an average incremental investment of 23%.2 In addition, two in three video advertisers report using in-programme branding in their marketing efforts with 47% placing their brands in ad-supported content and 35% in ad-free content.3

 For those looking to learn more about this new way for brands to make an impact in streaming content, here are six ways that virtual product placement makes a difference.

 37% of advertisers report they spent more of their budgets specifically on in-programme integration in 2021 compared to the previous year, and 40% planned to increase that investment in 2022.3 This focus on branded content is likely to continue its upward momentum as virtual integrations make product placement simpler and more flexible.